percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 ## Conferences Identification {#conf-id}

-The Key Distributor is responsible for knowing what endpoints are allowed in a given conference.
+The Key Distributor needs to know what endpoints are to being added to in a given conference resource.
 Thus, the Key Distributor and the Media Distributor will need to know endpoint-to-conference mappings, which is enabled by exchanging a conference-specific unique identifier as defined in [@!I-D.jones-perc-dtls-tunnel].
 How this unique identifier is assigned is outside the scope of this document.